Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Introduction

-In section \ref{Results}, the effective CSS are estimated by OKMC for the most general case of $1DR-1DR$ CSS with finite rotation energies.
-Estimates from simulation are required because no general analytical formula is at hand.
-This is done for a very large set of conditions in terms of D-ratio (${\mathcal D}=D_{B}/D_{A}$) and of rotation energies $E_{A}$, $E_{B}$ couples.
-The evolution of CSS with these three parameters is then rationalized by proposing a semi-analytical formula, matching the analytical formulas for the limiting cases of $3D_{A}-3D_{B}$, $1D_{A}-3D_{B}$ and $1D_{A}-1D_{B}$ CSS and fitting the transition between them thanks to a combination of sigmoid-type functions.
-The fit is made on one couple of concentrations $(C_{A}, C_{B})$, and reproduces with similar levels of accuracy other couples of concentrations, thus assessing for the broad validity of this semi-analytical formula.
-Given its good ability to reproduce the effective CSS over the many orders of magnitude over which they evolve, the agreement can be considered as very reasonable.
-The interpretation of the CSS evolution heavily relies on the D-ratio exponents: as highlighted on limiting cases when the D-ratio varies, the CSS mostly varies like $(D_{A}/D_{B})^\delta$, the exponent being characteristic of types of the mobilities.
-A map of effective $\delta$ values helps the interpretations and the precision of semi-analytical formula heavily relies on its main trends.
-On this map, domains of different mobility dimensionality clearly appear, and their characteristic exponents are connected with the limiting cases for $1D_{A}-1D_{B}$ and $1D_{A}-3D_{B}$ anisotropic analog of the CSS ($(D_{A} \ne D_{B}$).
-But in the limited range of D-ratios investigated for the purpose of high precision fitting, these domains do not close: even for quite large D-ratios, the fixed sink limit is not reached.
-At section \ref{Closure}, we investigate the closure of these domains, i.e. the convergence of effective CSS towards the analytical CSS with respect to a fixed sink when the D-ratio gets lower ($\Delta=\log_{10}(D_A/D_B)$ higher).
-As we shall see, it is only when reaching much smaller D-ratios than for our typical set of conditions that the slowest specie can be considered as immobile regarding CSS expressions.
-As discussed at section \ref{Discussion} and validated at section \ref{sectionCD} by comparing RECD to extensive OKMC simulation of complete microstructure evolutions, this implies a quite broad relevance of the established general CSS expression, even when the effective mobilities of species are considerably lowered after trapping by impurities or elastic fields.
-A more general consequence of this, the prevalence of aggregation (termed here as growth by mutual mobility) over Ostwald ripening is also discussed.
+Here, we will rely on CSS estimates from object kinetic Monte-Carlo (OKMC) for the most general case of $1DR_{A}-1DR_{B}$ CSSs with arbitrary rotation energies.
+Estimates from simulations are required because no general analytical formula is at hand.
+This is done for a very large set of conditions in terms of D-ratio (${\mathcal D}=D_{B}/D_{A}$) and of rotation energies $(E_{A}$, $E_{B})$ couples.
+The evolution of the CSS with these three parameters is then rationalised by proposing a semi-analytical formula, matching the analytical formulas for the limiting cases of $3D_{A}-3D_{B}$, $1D_{A}-3D_{B}$ and $1D_{A}-1D_{B}$ CSSs and fitting the transition between them thanks to a combination of sigmoid-type functions.
+The fit shows a good ability to reproduce the effective CSSs over the many orders of magnitude over which they evolve.
+Initially fitted on one couple of concentrations $(C_{A}, C_{B})$, this semi-analytical formula also reproduces effective CSSs with similar levels of accuracy for several others couples of concentrations, thus assessing for its broad validity.
+The interpretation of the CSS evolution heavily relies on the D-ratio exponents: as highlighted in limiting cases when the D-ratio varies, the CSS mostly varies like $(D_{A}/D_{B})^\delta$, the exponent being characteristic of the dimensions of both mobilities.
+A map of effective $\delta$ values helps the interpretations and the precision of the semi-analytical formula heavily relies on its main trends.
+On this map, domains of different mobility dimensionality appear, and their characteristic exponents are connected with the limiting cases for $1D_{A}-1D_{B}$ and $1D_{A}-3D_{B}$ anisotropic analog of the CSS ($(D_{A} \ne D_{B}$).
+But in the limited range of D-ratios investigated for a high precision fitting, these domains aren't closed: even for quite small D-ratios, the fixed sink limit is not reached.
+At section \ref{Closure}, we will investigate the closure of these domains, i.e. the convergence of effective CSSs towards the analytical CSS expression with respect to a fixed sink when the D-ratio gets lower (i.e $\Delta=\log_{10}(D_A/D_B)$ becomes higher).
+As we shall see, it is only when reaching much smaller D-ratios than in the initial set that the slowest species can be considered as immobile regarding CSS expressions.
+As discussed at section \ref{Discussion} and validated at section \ref{sectionCD} by comparing RECD to extensive OKMC simulations of complete microstructural evolutions, this implies a quite broad relevance of the established general CSS expression, even when the effective mobilities of species are considerably lowered after trapping by impurities or elastic fields.
+A more general consequence of this, the prevalence of coagulation (termed here as growth by mutual mobility) over Ostwald ripening is also discussed in the context of loops growth kinetics in typical irradiation conditions.